Terracotta-OSS/terracotta-newrelic-plugin/README.md

 and makes use of New Relic’s RESTful metric publishing API (at https://platform-api.newrelic.com/platform/v1/metrics) to push aggregated metrics to the NewRelic platform.

+When running the plugin, you will see 2 new plugin tabs in your New Relic plugins section:
+ - **Terracotta**: This tab is all about the Terracotta server-specific metrics such as clients connected, offheap used, read/write rates, etc...
+ - **Ehcache**: This tab has all the cache-specific stats such as cache sizes by tiers, hit/miss ratios, hit/miss rates, etc...

+**IMPORTANT NOTE 1**: This plugin **does rely on a running Terracotta**, and will **not** work at this stage for application using Ehcache-only / Ehcache Standalone library.

-This plugin is _not officially supported by Terracotta_, and has been tested with various versions of Terracotta 4.x, both Enterprise and OSS.
+**IMPORTANT NOTE 2**: Also, this plugin is **_not officially supported by Software AG / Terracotta_**!!
+So while it has been tested with various versions of Terracotta 4.x (both Enterprise and OSS) and should work for you, it's not a guarantee.

-Note: this plugin will *not* work with Terracotta 3.x and below.

-Please report bugs or feature enhancements directly on this github project.
+Please report bugs or feature enhancements directly on this github project and we volunteers will make every efforts to fix things in a timely manner.

+**IMPORTANT NOTE 3**: **This plugin is not designed to work with Terracotta 3.x and below**.

 Prerequisites
 -------------